trongtoannguyen/Reddot-Spring-Boot/README.md

 This user guide provides clear, step-by-step instructions for navigating and using the key features of Reddot, a question and answer platform designed to help users share and gain knowledge.

+If you are developer and want to contribute to this project, please refer to the [Developer Guide](docs/DEV.md).

 ## 1. Web Application

 ### Getting Started